Collection Development and Strategies Department

 Why should you use it?

-• History Common North America collects materials from over 1,200 institutions across the U.S. and includes 148,000 documents.
-Large collections of primary sources are a trove of information for anyone doing historical research.
+• History Commons North America collects materials from over 1,200 institutions across the U.S. and includes more than 148,000 documents.

 Who should use it?

-• Anybody interested in U.S. History!
+• Anyone interested in U.S. history.

 Why use a database?